We reveal ways in which you can build a killer resume for yourself using a resume template to grab the job that you've always wanted.

-We’ll take a look at some of the trending resume templates from across Envato Market.
-Resume templates, in general, are a product of the prevailing trends in terms of design.
+We’ll take a look at some of the trending resume templates from Envato Elements.
+Resume templates, in general, are a product of the prevailing graphic design trends.
 Be it a web-based or print template, you will find them all here!

 Starting with the basics means getting a slick resume into shape.
 Sometimes less is more, and the Web Resume Designer by aqrstudio is highly versatile, customizable and suitable for a range of purposes.

 For something with a few more design features, while still keeping it simple and well-organized, try Resume by Leaflove.
 A four-page A4 template available both in Microsoft Word and InDesign, it suits creatives specializing in anything from print content to inspired branding and campaigns.

 If you work mainly with highly visual content, you may want to step it up for your resume – a well set out, subtly designed one-pager can be a nod to your skills without stepping too far outside of the realms of resume norms.
 Graphic Designer CV Resume by RahardiCreative ticks this box, and also comes with a cover letter and portfolio template.

 For a template particularly designed to highlight imagery, CV Resume Template by micromove is perfect for designers cum bloggers, artists and photographers alike.
 The classy design allows space to champion a brand logo, is easy to customize and edit, and comes in print-ready format.